Heather Scott: Elections

 In 2020, Scott ran unopposed in the Republican primary.
 She defeated Gail Bolin in the general election with 68.0 percent of the vote.

 In 2018, Scott defeated Mike Boeck in the Republican primary.
 She supported Congressman Raul Labrador for governor in the May 2018 Republican primary.

 In 2016, Scott ran unopposed in the Republican primary.
 She defeated Kate McAlister with 62.54% of the vote.
 She supported Ted Cruz in the Republican Party presidential primaries, 2016.

 In 2014, Scott defeated Stephen T. Snedden in the Republican primary, winning with 63.8% of the vote.
 She defeated Laura Bry in the general election with 66.1% of the vote.

+In 2024, Scott ran unopposed in the Republican primary.
+Democrat Loree Peery ran against Scott in the general election getting 18.9% of the vote.
+Peery decided to run after Scott introduced a bill expanding an anti-cannibalism law in response to a prank video.